mozilla-rally/beyond_the_paywall/src/README.md

 Currently (5/11/21), the extension has one custom content script in use, and that's `page-ads.js`.
 The other content scripts come from Mozilla's `web-science` repo.

+## `/browser-action-assets`

+This directory contains assets that pertain to the behavior of the existing browser-action under the condition that a user wins a weekly lottery drawing and redeems the code.
+See `Lottery.js` for more information.

 ## `/web-science`

 This directory contains a copy of Mozilla's [Web Science repository](https://github.com/mozilla-rally/web-science).
 I've found it difficult and time consuming to update the extension code to interface with this directory, and so that's why it is saved here as a point-in-time clone.